Marker Logo

 this page online

-miles south of Court Street (U.S. 11), on the left when traveling south.
+south of Court Street (U.S. 11), on the left when traveling south.
 Marker is along the west side of the Broome County Courthouse, towards the back.
 Touch for map.
-Marker is at or near this postal address: 92 Court Street, Binghamton NY 13901, United States of America.
+Memorial is at or near this postal address: 92 Court Street, Binghamton NY 13901, United States of America.
 Touch for directions.

 Korean War Memorial image.
 Click for full size.

-Photographed By Anton Schwarzmueller, May 13, 2022
+Photographed by Anton Schwarzmueller, May 13, 2022

 2. Korean War Memorial